Buddy Banker

+Burton John "Buddy" Banker Sr. (May 4, 1916 - March 31, 2006) was an American football player.
+He played college football as a halfback, both on offense and defense, for Tulane from 1937 to 1939.

+Early life

+Banker was born in Lake Charles, Louisiana, in 1916.
+He attended Lake Charles High School.
+His older brother, Bill Banker, was an All-American halfback for Tulane in 1929.

+College football

-Burton "Buddy" Banker was an American football player.
-He played halfback for the Tulane Green Wave football team from 1937 to 1939.
-He was considered a triple-threat man who helped lead the 1939 Tulane Green Wave football team to the Southeastern Conference championship.
+Banker played college football at the halfback position for the Tulane Green Wave football teams from 1937 to 1939.
+In his first game for Tulane, he scored three touchdowns and gained 137 yards on eight carries, an average of 17.1 yards per carry.
+Between the 1937 and 1938 seasons, he grew from 156 pounds to 196 pounds.
+He helped lead the 1939 Tulane Green Wave football team to an undefeated regular season, the Southeastern Conference championship, and the No. 5 spot in the final AP poll.
 The Shreveport Journal called Banker the "unsung hero" of the 1939 team; he carried the ball 111 times for 473 yards in 1939.

-His older brother, Bill Banker, was an All-American halfback for Tulane in 1929.
+Professional football

 Banker was selected by the Washington Redskins in the third round (23rd overall pick) of the 1940 NFL draft.
 He was offered a contract, but opted not to play professional football.

+Family and later years

+Banker and his wife, Rosemary Fischer Banker, were married for 62 years.
+After his football career ended, he worked as a mechanical engineer.
+He died in 2006 at age 89 in Jefferson, Louisiana.